At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The use of anti-VGEF agents for the treatment of macular edema has been more encouraging.
-In 1 study to evaluate intravitreal bevacizumab treatment in patients with central retinal vein occlusion, intravitreal bevacizumab treatment of macular edema due to central retinal vein occlusion improved standard morphological measures and electrophysiological function (45).
+In a study to evaluate intravitreal bevacizumab treatment in patients with central retinal vein occlusion, intravitreal bevacizumab treatment of macular edema due to central retinal vein occlusion improved standard morphological measures and electrophysiological function (47).

-Currently there are 2 VEGF inhibitor agents that have been approved by the United States Food and Drug Administration and the European Medicine Agency for the treatment of central retinal vein occlusion: ranibizumab and aflibercept.
-Another VEGF inhibitor (bevacizumab), is also often used "off-label" because of price and effectiveness.
+Currently there are two VEGF inhibitor agents that have been approved by the United States Food and Drug Administration and the European Medicine Agency for the treatment of central retinal vein occlusion: ranibizumab and aflibercept.
+Another VEGF inhibitor, bevacizumab, is also often used "off-label" because of price and effectiveness.
 The ideal treatment regimen has not been defined yet; however, several treatment regimens have been proposed in clinical trials, such as monthly and as-needed injections (17).

 Branch retinal vein occlusion